kyleconroy/scrapebook/README.md

 # Scrapebook - Because Facebook shouldn't own your soul

 Scrapebook uses Facebook's Graph API to download all your data from Facebook to your personal computer.
-Currently, the script only downloads:
+Currently, the script downloads:

 * Photos
 * Notes

-The next version will download your friends and events
+* Videos

+Friends and Events are next

 ### Requirements